FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 >>The container port we'll want to target will be port 81 from our example.
 Using port 81 will let us see both containers talking to each other at a later stage.
 For simplicity sake, I'll be using port 8081 for my local port.

 >[!abstract] Requests
 >Now we are able to send HTTP requests to the specified port.
 You can use your method of choice for this, but Postman works great.
-To target your endpoint (assuming your ip address are the same as my result) you will use 127.0.0.1 as the host.
+To target your endpoint use either localhost or 127.0.0.1 for the host name.
 >> [!example] Request List
 >> http://127.0.0.1:8081/HomeBase/SendCommand?command=EstablishConnection
 >> http://127.0.0.1:8081/HomeBase/SendCommand?command=GetHealthReport